 In the second quote, the person was looking for someone to help with the issues they saw in their faith community and when they turned to the Gospels they found what they were looking for.
-They deny the deity of Christ, they said it was in their (notice they did this not Scripture) de-deification of Jesus that they could reconnect with His story.
+They deny the deity of Christ, they said it was in their de-deification of Jesus that they could reconnect with His story (this was their conclusion, not Scriptures).
 Jesus was no longer Messiah or Savior but He was their mentor.

 We see this type of thinking often in the political realm.
 If someone cares about a justice issue then Jesus is used as validation for their cause or to say that God is on their side.
 Again this is having an idea in mind before coming to the text of Scripture and then drawing out from the text what we want or already had in mind.

 Others hold Jesus up as an example.
 His person does not matter but He is an example to us of how to love our neighbor.
 His death is the supreme example of laying down your life for those you love but it is nothing other than that.

 Many of us want to run to apologetics to answer these errors.
 We think we need to defend Jesus and defend the faith.
 There is a time and place for that although probably not as often as we think.
 If we think of apologetics as applying the Bible to unbelief or error and heresy in this case then we need to teach the Bible.

 There are many passages we could go to but let’s focus on Colossians 1:15-23 and ask one question: what do we learn about Jesus?